 The Coachella Valley Youth Golf Foundation (as known as The First Tee Coachella Valley) (Corporation) was created to initiate, sponsor, promote, and carry out plans, programs, policies, and activities for young persons that build character, instill values, and promote a healthy lifestyle primarily through the game of golf.
-As a result, financial activities related to The First Tee of Coachella Valley will be transferred to the Corporation in the future.
+Effective July 1, 2020, financial activities related to The First Tee of Coachella Valley was transferred to the Corporation.
+In addition, the Corporation received cash totaling \$560,974 from the Foundation subsequent to year end.

-Events occurring after June 30, 2019, have been evaluated for possible adjustment to the financial statement or disclosure as of January 7, 2020, which is the date the financial statements were available to be issued.
+Events occurring after June 30, 2020, have been evaluated for possible adjustment to the financial statement or disclosure as of November 17, 2020, which is the date the financial statements were available to be issued.